Using the Extended 3P’s in Marketing

 In an online context, each company website is a virtual ‘shop front.’
-So the design and appearance often determines if visitors will stay and engage further.
-An outdated website, with poor function, portrays an outdated company, with poor understanding of their customer’s needs.
+So the design and appearance often determine if visitors will stay and engage further.
+An outdated website, with poor function, portrays an outdated company, with a poor understanding of its customer’s needs.

-To support businesses to achieve the physical evidence part of the marketing mix, we provide websites that represent the companies brand values, as in the case of a driving school client.
-This client found that their website wasn’t attracting, or keeping visitors, with its outdated appearance possibly damaging its overall reputation.
+To support businesses to achieve the physical evidence part of the marketing mix, we provide websites that represent the company's brand values, as in the case of a driving school client.
+This client found that its website wasn’t attracting, or keeping visitors, with its outdated appearance possibly damaging its overall reputation.

 The website needed to be updated to integrate with the offline experience and the message the company wished to portray.
 The driving school already utilised modern, bright and fun vehicles for students to learn in, and had enthusiastic and friendly instructors; the website and associated social media pages needed to portray that too.